Featured in...

 Get started

-Can the council enter my property without notice?
+Can they enter my property without notice?

 You might also be wondering if the local council can come into your property.